NixOS/nix.dev/source/tutorials/nix-language.md

     <LAMBDA>

-It takes one argument and returns a function `y: x + y` with `x` set to the value of the argument.
+This function takes one argument and returns another function `y: x + y` with `x` set to the value of the argument.

 Example: